zdrive/aws-iot-button-php/README.md

 - If you have a button, and you've already set it up and installed the security keys, then you don't need to do it again.
 - If you have a button, but you have not set it up, then stop here and go do that.
 See "Getting Started with AWS IoT" at https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html
 - If you *do not* have a button, there are ways to simulate one.
 But you've got a button, don't you?
 Otherwise you probably wouldn't be looking at this code!
-3. Website that supports PHP and MySQL
+3. Website that supports PHP and MySQL (any web server O/S)
-  -- I have this working in two environments: a Windows 2012 Server (IIS) that's hosted on AWS EC2; and also a shared hosting site that runs on some flavor of Linux.
-So web server O/S is not important.
+  -- NOTICE: The script polls every three seconds, so it can cause a spike in your web stats (i.e., an extra 20 pages per minute while the page is open).
+For testing, run this at a site where stats are not important.

 ## Let's Go